Shahnawazkhan83/Shahnawazkhan83/README.md

 - 🔗 I’m a Full Stack Blockchain Developer, Web3 Researcher & Enthusiast.
 - 📖 Author: <a href="https://drive.google.com/file/d/1jd0yo_djP9BZ87W7hnVNhaBpE0In_yj5/view"> "The Evolution of Blockchain" </a>
-- 👨‍🏫 Conducted over 20 enlightening sessions on Web3, while mentoring 1000+ students on Blockchain and related topics.
+- 👨‍🏫 Delivered 20+ enlightening sessions on Web3 & Mentored 1000+ Students on Blockchain and related topics.
 - 👀 I’m looking to collaborate Development projects and Hackathons.
 - 💞️ Love to collaborate on Defi, GameFi, SocialFi, Smart contracts and lots more.......
 - 💭 Connect with me on LinkedIn and ask away! 🚀 Happy to chat and share insights!